ARTICLE 32

 3. The Rhode Island Interscholastic League Wrestling Weight Management Program is listed in the Member’s Only www.riil.org and must be strictly enforced.

 2. During the Rhode Island Interscholastic League Dual Meet season, wrestler’s weights are to be recorded on the official weight certification form at the time of weigh-in.
 The Wrestling Weight Certification Form is to be forwarded to the Coaches’ Association prior to January 15th.
-Recertification after that date to a lower weight class is prohibited.
+Recertification to a lower weight class is prohibited.

 3. Athletes joining the team at a later date must be certified prior to their first RIIL meet without any weight allowance and forwarded to the Director.